misiektoja/instagram_monitor/docs/usage.md

     - `OUTPUT_DIR/<username>/csvs/`

 Summary messages and errors that apply to the whole process are written to every active target log.

+Images and videos are streamed to a temporary file beside the destination with a 100 MiB limit.
+The monitor accepts only a complete HTTP 200 response with a recognized image or video signature then replaces the destination atomically.
+A truncated response, an HTML error page or another invalid response leaves an existing saved file untouched.

 <a id="detection-of-changed-profile-pictures"></a>
 ## Detection of Changed Profile Pictures